-If don’t already know, powering commercial vessels is a dirty business.
+If don’t already know, powering commercial vessels for the purpose of shipping cars to another state, or just moving everyday goods, is a dirty business.
 Like, literally because most, if not all, cargo ships use diesel and some vessels are even dirtier, burning heavy bunker fuel.
 Thankfully, someone is doing something about it.

 One of the ‘someone’ is Norway-based chemical manufacturer Yara and maritime technology company Kongsberg.
 And their plan for a cleaner maritime shipping operation?
 The Yara Birkeland, an 80-meter-long (262 feet) all-electric autonomous cargo ship.